eth-educators/ethstaker-guides/merge-goerli-prater.md

 Press `Ctrl` + `C` to stop showing those messages.

-## Trying the Ropsten testnet
+## Trying the Goerli/Prater merge testnet

-### Adding Ropsten to MetaMask

-Make sure the test networks are shown in MetaMask.
-In the Network dropdown control, you might need to click on the *Show/hide test networks* link.
-Switch to the Ropsten network.

 ### Requesting testnet funds

-You can request Ropsten ETH from [Egor Egorov's public faucet](https://faucet.egorfine.com/) or from [EthStaker Discord server](https://discord.io/ethstaker) in the #request-ropsten-eth💸 channel with a BrightID verification.
-You can check out [these other faucet links](https://faucetlink.to/ropsten) as well.
-You will need at least 32 Ropsten ETH if you want to do a validator deposit for Ropsten.
-The EthStaker Discord faucet will give you 32.5 Ropsten ETH in one go.
+You can request Goerli ETH from [EthStaker Discord server](https://discord.io/ethstaker) in the #request-goerli-eth💸 channel with a BrightID verification.
+You can check out [these other faucet links](https://faucetlink.to/goerli) as well.
+You will need at least 32 Goerli ETH if you want to do a validator deposit for Goerli.
+The EthStaker Discord faucet will give you 32.05 Goerli ETH in one go.

 ## Adding a validator